logon02/logon02.github.io/SCP.md

 ## How to compile and run the program

-In order to run my code with the main test bench that tests all the main instructions of the processor, follow the steps below:
+In order to run my code you will need to have Verilog installed on your Linux system (I found this article helpful: https://www.geeksforgeeks.org/how-to-install-verilog-hdl-on-linux).
+To use the test bench with all the main instructions for the processor, follow the steps below.

 In the mips32_scp directory use this command:

 ```bash